rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 ```

 Under this proposal, we could put the default implementation in the
-interface, and the above code becomes the following
+interface, and the above code becomes the following:

 ```
 trait Combine {